amira-creator/Adventure-website/README.md

-# Adventure(TREK)-website
+# TREK-website

 ## Introduction
 Welcome to our TREK website project!
-This website is designed to provide users with a seamless experience for planning their next adventure.
+This website is designed to provide users with a seamless experience for planning their next travel.
 Whether you're looking for destination inspiration, hotel accommodations, or activity recommendations, our platform has you covered.

 Check out our deployed site [here](https://www.TREKwebsite.com).